Dogwood Anthracnose: How to Keep Your New Dogwoods Safe from this Fungal Disease

 20-30’ tall and 15-25’ wide – mature form is vase-shaped

 Developed at Rutgers University and bred to be completely resistant to dogwood anthracnose and dogwood borers.
 A hybrid between C. florida and C. kousa.
-Large, light pink blooms are similar in appearance to native dogwoods, but bloom in mid to late May (after the native dogwoods finish blooming).
+Large pink blooms are similar in appearance to native dogwoods, but bloom in mid to late May (after the native dogwoods finish blooming).
 Flowers are sterile and this tree will not produce fruit.
 Fall foliage is red-purple.
 Deer resistant.

 Kousa Dogwood ‘Scarlet Fire’